 For a long time, nemawashi was simply how business worked in Japan.
-It was a culture of consensus, in which everyone at a company took on risks and rewards together, and it was often credited with Japan’s incredible economic growth in the mid 20th century, and as nemawashi’s most visible symbol, the use of hanko went unquestioned, but that would start to change in the 1990s.
+It was a culture of consensus, in which everyone at a company took on risks and rewards together — and it was often credited with Japan’s incredible economic growth in the mid 20th century.
+As nemawashi’s most visible symbol, the use of hanko went unquestioned, but that would start to change in the 1990s.

 Hanko Meets The Internet